lesaux/puppet-graphite/README.md

 carbon-cache-a       carbon-cache-b                     carbon-cache-a             carbon-cache-b
 ```

-With a hash such as this one:
+With a hash such as this one per node:

 ```
 rep: